 With the advent, development, and distribution of various blockchains, so-called distributed applications, or dApps, came into use.
 They are distinguished from the classic computer and mobile applications by the absence of a central server and the use of blockchains to store application data, as well as to implement the internal logic through smart contracts.

 To use such applications, users shall install special add-ons in their web browsers, through which dApps will be able to perform operations in the blockchain.
 These add-ons are already integrated into the Netbox.Browser, making it fully available to run dApps for all popular blockchains.
 In addition to add-ons required to operate dApps, the Netbox.Browser contains their store - Netbox.Store - where the browser users can freely find and run dApps.
-The dApp developers can, for free and without restrictions, place dApps in the Netbox.Store that will make them available to the entire browser audience.
+The dApp developers can place dApps in the Netbox.Store that will make them available to the entire browser audience.
 The Netbox.Browser users can rate different dApps using the Netbox.Trust tool.
 Depending on the user ratings and popularity of certain dApps, they are ranked in the store.
 The most popular applications with the highest ratings occupy higher positions in the store. dApps labeled by a significant number of users as unwanted or dangerous are automatically removed from the store.

 The first PVP BattleShip game on Netbox.Browser